jonathanhogg/flitter/docs/windows.md

 latter it may be better to set `exposure=0` and use `contrast` values greater than *1* instead.

+The blur phases of this filter are run as down-sampled phases.
+By default this frame-buffer will be half the width and height of `size`, but this can be controlled with the `downsample` attribute.

 ### `!flare`

 A `!flare` filter attempts to emulate the tendency of optical lenses to produce